Salvador Blopa

 Salvador Uco Blopa (born 13 June 2007) is a Portuguese professional football player who plays as a winger or as a full-back for Liga Portugal 2 club Sporting CP B.

 Club career

 Blopa is a product of the youth academies of the Portuguese clubs GDR Fontainhas Cascais and Sporting CP.
 On 18 April 2024, he signed his first professional contract with Sporting until 2026, and was promoted to their reserves in the Liga 3.
 In his debut season with Sporting B he helped them earn promotion to the Liga Portugal 2.

 On 28 October 2025 he debuted with the senior Sporting CP team in a 5–1 Taça da Liga win over Alverca where he scored a brace.
+On 14 December 2025, Blopa signed a contract renewal until 2030, which set his release clause at €80 million.

 International career

 Born in Portugal, Blopa is of Bissau-Guinean descent.
 He is a youth international for Portugal, having played for the Portugal U19s since 2025.